MrAsana/Intuitive_Control/Readme.md

 Amber L1 ( Its main control box is in the same LAN as your computer )

-4 cores + 8GB memory and above
+32GB memory and above

+(**Warning: Low memory may cause compilation failure.
+Increasing swap space or reducing the number of threads compiled at the same time is a possible solution..**)

 Internet connection